BeirutAI/ML_in_SQL/README.md

-# Fully Scalable ML in SQL with Python - HR Analytics Employee Turnover
+# Fully Scalable ML in SQL with Python

 Part I: Intro to Data Science
 ---